How to Be More Empathetic

 - People of all personality types may want to call upon the empathetic mindset when they need to relate better to others and make people feel safe.

-- Practice empathy by offering support, learning to anticipate what people need, and attending to other people's emotional needs, among other tips.
+- You can practice being more empathetic by offering support, learning to anticipate what people need, and attending to other people's emotional needs, among other tips.

 Everyone has mindsets that come more easily to them, and mindsets that take more energy to employ.
 When you're running on your “default setting,” it can be hard to remember there are other mindsets you could call upon.